How to Grind Your Coffee — A Guide for the Home Coffee Brewer

 Is buying pre-ground coffee bad?

 We always recommend a little and often approach to buying coffee.
-Make sure you’re only getting enough to last a week or two and constantly topping up with a fresh roast.; especially if you're buying pre-ground coffee.
+Only get enough to last a week or two and constantly top up with a fresh roast.; especially if you're buying pre-ground coffee.

-All coffees in our lineup are roasted, ground, packed and dispatched the same day to ensure minimal time between roasting and brewing.
+Our coffees are roasted, ground, packed and dispatched the same day to ensure minimal time between roasting and brewing.
 However, as soon as you break that bag seal, your coffee is exposed to oxygen, moisture, CO2 depletion and potential contamination, all of which affect flavour and freshness, particularly with the increased surface area that comes with ground coffee.
-These factors can all be reduced with proper storage but if you’re a real stickler for getting the best flavour out of your brews, then the safest bet is to invest in a grinder for home and stick to whole beans.

 The Allpress Coffee Grind Chart